akkefa/ml-notes/docs/probability/continuous_distributions.md

 2. We only need to use the mean and standard deviation to explain the entire distribution.
 :::

-1. F(x) is symmetric around $x=\mu$ as a consequence, deviations from the mean having the same magnitude.
+1. f(x) is symmetric around $x=\mu$ as a consequence, deviations from the mean having the same magnitude.
 2. f(x) > 0 for all $x$ and $\int_{-\infty}^{\infty} f(x) dx = 1$.
 3. $\sigma$  = standard deviation.
 4. $\mu + \sigma$ and $\mu - \sigma$ are inflection points on f(x).